netsec-ethz/scion-viz/go/README.md

 These are instructions for setting up this repo within the scion infrastructure to view visual web results from an AS deployment or test environment.

-You may need to add some required packages to run the current code:

-    ```
-    go get golang.org/x/image
-    ```

 To run the Go Web UI at default localhost 127.0.0.1:8000 use:

     ```